-Having trained at Linklaters and spent a number of years working in-house for a couple of investment banks, I missed the buzz of transactional work within London’s global corporates, albeit that I was able to witness my daughter’s first steps and words at home.
+I trained at Linklaters and spent a number of years working in-house for a couple of investment banks.
+I missed the buzz of transactional work within London’s global corporates, albeit that I was able to witness my daughter’s first steps and words at home.
 Obelisk contacted me with an opportunity at Bank of America.

 How did the work fit with your life and career experience?